PRUNERS/FLiT/documentation/flit-command-line.md

   framework

-If you want to play with the litmus tests in this directory, you can pass the `--litmus-tests` which will copy over the litmus tests into the `tests` directory for use.
+If you want to play with the litmus tests in this directory, you can pass the `--litmus-tests` flag which will copy over the litmus tests into the `tests` directory for use.

 ## flit update